yanshouwang/clover-vscode/README.md

 Clover extension for VSCode.

+## Programming Languages

+- Add .arb file associations to JSON.

-## Features
+## Snippets

-- stlessvm: A snippet for StatelessViewModel
+- stlessvm: A snippet for StatelessViewModel.
-- stfulvm: A snippet for StatefulViewModel
+- stfulvm: A snippet for StatefulViewModel.
-- stlessv: A snippet for StatelessView
+- stlessv: A snippet for StatelessView.
-- stfulv: A snippet for StatefulView
+- stfulv: A snippet for StatefulView.